lishiyo/digital-twin-mem0/dev_docs/v1_tasks.md

 - [x] Implement conflict resolution for contradictory information (based on confidence)
 - [x] Create direct UserProfile updates for high-confidence traits
 - [x] Create simple page to view stored user knowledge (memories and graph data)
-- [ ] Add ability to delete an individual memory, or graphiti entity or relationship in the UX
+- [x] Add ability to delete an individual memory, or graphiti entity or relationship in the UX

 **3.1.4.
 Implement session management**
-- [ ] Implement conversation summarization service
+- [ ] Add button to conversation UI to trigger summarization of the conversation, implement conversation summarization
 - [ ] Add automatic title generation for conversations
-- [ ] Create conversation boundary detection
+- [ ] Create conversation boundary detection (for simplicity we can say this is when user creates a new conversation, or when we hit 20 new unsummarized messages in the conversation)
+- [ ] Store summaries as memories in mem0 (make sure to track summarized messages, so we can dedupe and not re-summarize the already-summarized), and remove twin/assistant messages from mem0 now that we no longer need them
 - [ ] Develop context preservation between sessions
 - [ ] Create conversation pruning/archiving strategy
 - [ ] Implement conversation status tracking (active, archived, deleted)